HeteroRAG: A Heterogeneous Retrieval-Augmented Generation Framework for Medical Vision Language Tasks: Additional Analysis

 \subsection{Impact of Retrieved Report Images}

 We further explore the integration of retrieved report images into Med-LVLMs inspired by V-RAG~\cite{Chu2025}.
 Specifically, we incorporate retrieved report images in constructing the preference pairs and training models.
 Results in Table~\ref{tab:add_report_images} indicate that adding report images does not improve model performance and even leads to degradation on most datasets.

+To further investigate the cause of this degradation, we conduct test-time perturbation experiments.
+Perturbation settings are introduced: Blurring, which applies a Gaussian blur to the retrieved images to obscure fine-grained visual details; and Masking, which completely obscures the retrieved images with black masks.
+Results are also shown in Table~\ref{tab:add_report_images}.

-We attribute this to visual information in report images that is redundant with the report text, potentially hindering the model’s ability to align and integrate external knowledge.
-Therefore, we do not include retrieved report images in our main methods.
+``Blurring'' improves the average performance over the ``+Ret.
+Images'', and ``Masking'' further restores it to 79.14, close to HeteroRAG without report images (79.77).
+This validates our hypothesis that visual information in retrieved report images is largely redundant with the report text and hinders the model’s ability to align and integrate external knowledge.
+Therefore, we exclude retrieved report images in our main methods.